Build your own Raspberry Pi Mumble Server

 Setting up the Raspberry Pi Mumble Server

-The first step you will need to do is make sure you have Raspberry Pi OS installed on your Raspberry Pi.
-If you haven’t done this, then you can follow my guide on installing NOOBs for the Raspberry Pi.
+The first step you will need to do is make sure you have a good operating system installed on your Raspberry Pi.
+If you haven’t done this, then you can follow my guide on installing Raspberry Pi OS.
 It will provide you with all the information you need to get started.

 Installing the Mumble Server

-1. On the Raspberry Pi, open up the terminal or SSH to the Pi.
+1. On the Raspberry Pi, open the terminal application or SSH to the Pi.

-2. First, install the Mumble server onto the Raspberry Pi by typing the following command.
+2. First, install the Mumble server onto the Raspberry Pi by typing the following command into the terminal.

 sudo apt install mumble-server